+Display of glass at the Festival of the Masters, Downtown Disney®

+FALL

-Flamenco dancer at the Viva La Musica, SeaWorld[®] Orlando FALL The theme parks are less crowded in the fall and the temperatures are cooler, making this an ideal time to visit Central Florida.
+The theme parks are less crowded in the fall and the temperatures are cooler, making this an ideal time to visit Central Florida.
 Halloween is the big fall holiday in Orlando, with several theme parks offering special celebrations.
 Thanksgiving is the other major holiday.
 Fall is the best time for birdwatching and visiting the region's wildlife preserves.

+SEPTEMBER

-SEPTEMBER Viva La Musica (mid-Sep), SeaWorld Orlando.
+Viva La Musica (mid-Sep), SeaWorld Orlando.
 A celebration of Hispanic food and culture during Hispanic Heritage Month.
 Live performances by hot Latino bands.
+Downtown Orlando Triathlon (mid-Sep), Orlando.
+Starting at Lake Underhill Park, individuals and teams swim,

+CLIMATE OF ORLANDO

+°F /°C 91/33 83/28 85/29

+11 59/ 15 73 /23 66 /19 71 /22

+4 49 /9

+JAG 10 10 10 9

+14 hrs hrs hrs hrs

+unto 1.8 7.2 2.4 2.3

+in in in in

+month Apr Jul Oct Jan

+cycle, and run their way through the city, finishing at the lively Wall St Plaza.
+There is a kids' race the day before.
 Lake Mirror Classic Auto Festival (mid-Sep), Lakeland.
 All types of classic automobiles on display.

+OCTOBER

-OCTOBER Epcot International Food & Wine Festival (Oct-Nov) The temptation to dine your way around World Showcase is intensified by cooking demonstrations, samples of exotic dishes and international wines and desserts Bicycle Festival (second weekend).
-Mount Dora, Attracting 1.500 cvclists, this is Florida's oldest and largest bicycling event.
+Epcot International Food & Wine Festival

+(Oct-Nov).
+The temptation to dine your way around World Showcase is intensified by cooking demonstrations,

+samples of exotic dishes, and international wines and desserts

+Bicycle Festival (second weekend), Mount Dora.
+Attracting 1,500 cyclists, this is Florida's oldest and largest bicycling event.

+Beertoberfest (mid-Oct), Orlando.
+This day-long event featuring beers made by more than 40 brewers from the USA and around the world, as well as great food and live music, turns Downtown Orlando's Church Street into Florida's largest beer garden.

 Biketoberfest (third weekend), Daytona Beach.
 International motorcycle show, demonstrations, and concerts.
 Craft Fair (fourth weekend), Mount Dora.
-More than 350 craftspeople and 250,000 visitors come from all over the nation for this fair.
-NOVEMBER Fall Fiesta in the Park (first weekend).
-Downtown Orlando, Enjoy 550 booths full of regional arts and crafts along Lake Eola.
-One of the top five outdoor arts and crafts shows in Florida.
-Plant & Garden Fair (first weekend).
-Mount Dora.
-More than 10.000 rare and exotic plants and accessories displayed at the lakefront at Simpson's in Mount Dora.
-Halifax Art Festival (early Nov).
-Davtona Beach.
-This annual festival features the works of more than 250 artists, plus live entertainment, Native American Festival (early Nov), Silver Springs.
-A celebration of Native American culture, arts, crafts, and entertainment.
-Annual Orlando Beer Festival (mid-Nov).
-An impressive assortment of beers at this festival, sponsored by Universal CityWalk.
-Enjoy ales, lagers, pilsners, stouts, and barley wines.
-ABC Super Soap Weekend (mid-Nov), Disney MGM Studios.
-In the world's biggest soap fan event, actors from the ABC daytime soap operas such as Port Charles and General Hospital visit the studios, affording autograph and photo opportunities.
-Festival of the Masters (mid-Nov), Downtown Disney.
-More than 200 artists participate in this three-day festival of the fine arts.
-Music and food round out the activities.
-Annual Championship Ocala Scottish Games & Irish Fest (mid-Nov).

-Grand parade, games, food, and entertainment.
+More than 350 craftspeople and 250,000 visitors come from all over the nation for this fair

+NOVEMBER

+ICE!
+At Gaylord Palms

+(early Nov-early Jan).
+This spectacular ice display features holiday figures such as Santa Claus and Rudolph the Red Nosed Reindeer.
+Dress warmly when visiting this popular attraction.

+Winter Park Concours d'Elegance (early Nov), Park Avenue.
+Event showcasing and judging more than 200 of the world's most exotic cars and motorcycles.
+There

+is also a car parade.